 open_id

 The open_id library provides a portable OpenID Connect client for the Authorization Code + PKCE flow.
-It supports provider discovery, authorization URL construction, authorization-code token exchange, JWKS retrieval, and ID-token verification for RS256 and ES256.
+It supports provider discovery, authorization URL construction, authorization response parsing and state validation, authorization-code and refresh-token exchanges, UserInfo requests, RP-initiated logout URL construction, JWKS retrieval and caching, and ID-token verification for RS256 and ES256.

 Loading